CTGN/IPBES-Classifier-API/README.md

 ### Download Model Checkpoints

-Before running the API, you need to download the fine-tuned PubMedBERT model checkpoints:
+Before running the API, you need to download the fine-tuned RoBERTa ensemble model checkpoints:

 ```bash
 ./download_checkpoints.sh
 ```

 This script will:
-- Download model checkpoints from the S3 bucket
+- Download 5 cross-validation fold model checkpoints from the S3 bucket
 - Store them in `model/checkpoints/`
+- Models are based on RoBERTa-base architecture

 ---